ruaan-deysel/Agentic-DevOps/Project Nucleus/SAW/README.md

 # SAW ExpressRoute Circuit Deployment

-This project contains Bicep templates for deploying and configuring ExpressRoute circuits for the SAW environment.
+This project contains Bicep templates for deploying and configuring ExpressRoute circuits for the SAW environment using Azure Verified Modules (AVM).

 ## Overview

 The SAW ExpressRoute project provides a standardized approach to deploying and managing ExpressRoute circuits across different environments.
-It uses Bicep templates to ensure best practices and consistency.
+It uses Azure Verified Modules (AVM) and Bicep templates to ensure best practices and consistency.

 ## Project Structure